 It was a while before I realized where I had gone wrong.
 I, like my dorm mates, missed noticing the more important issue: the reality of erotic fantasy.
 Fantasy isn’t the absence of reality in an unhinged male mind but is a reality in its own right.
 Fantasy allows you to behave in one world while erotically dreaming in the other.

 You only get into trouble when you fight your existence in the fantasy world instead of just letting it be.
 This battle is the starting gate of a sure-to-last-forever moralistic war that leaves in its wash, pain, confusion, and ravaged self-respect.
 You need not threaten your relationships, morals, or values with fantasy any more than you need to assign a meaning to every fantasy.
 You may never know what it means — just that it is — a living and divinely creative dimension of your sexuality in your personal world.

 I’m afraid my dorm mates are anxiously wringing their hands over their battle to sanitize their imaginations of every sexual thought when the rest of guy-dom is living peacefully with a lively fantasy world, self-respect, and godly values.

 The obvious beauty of erotic fantasy is its entertainment value.
 You can view end-to-end 25-cent flicks for absolutely free.
 Or view your favorite episode for days or years.
 Fantasy can be the history channel of your sex life.
 Or sci-fi other-world close encounters that might wind up in your next erotic thriller.

 Healthy erotic fantasy should never displace growing sexuality in your relationships or threaten a sense of security in your lover.
-Your open and self-revealing approach to relating breeds curiosity in a relationship and desire to know more of your mind.
-When you let your lover in on your fantasy life, cultivate a sense of generosity, inclusion and trust.
+Your open and self-revealing approach to relating breeds curiosity in a relationship and a desire to know more about your mind.
+When you let your lover in on your fantasy life, cultivate a sense of generosity, inclusion, and trust.